- Register of Deeds

 The Register of Deeds is an elected county office, chosen directly by the citizens of the county to serve a four-year term of office.
-The Register of Deeds is responsible for providing the proper and safe repository of deeds and other instruments affecting property or personal status (for example, birth certificates).
+The Register of Deeds is responsible for providing the proper and safe repository of deeds and other instruments affecting property or personal status (such as, birth certificates and other vital records).
 The Register of Deeds reports to the County Manager and Board of County Commissioners after his/her election.
 If a vacancy should occur in the office, the Board of Commissioners appoints a successor for the unexpired term.

 It is the duty of the Register to record and index all real estate deeds, plats and maps, deeds of trust, mortgages, financial statements, conditional sale agreements, and other personal property.
 Because these records are so important, they are kept in vaults in the courthouse.

-The Register of Deeds is responsible for issuing marriage licenses and is also required to record and index marriage licenses as well as birth and death certificates, are also recorded and indexed in the office.
+The Register of Deeds is responsible for issuing marriage licenses and is also required to record and index marriage licenses.
+Other vital records, such as birth and death certificates, are also recorded and indexed in the office.

 Persons offering deeds and other instruments for recording, or otherwise using the services of the Register of Deeds, are charged fees for the services.
 These fees are much larger than the operating budget for the office and thus provide revenues for the General Fund.
 Please call 704-862-7687 for further information.